sagecodes/make-a-wildlife-object-detector/README.md

 There are quite a few implementations for different model types.

-I chose to use ones included in tensorflows offcial repo
+I chose to use ones included in tensorflows offcial repo.
+I feel like it's maybe the most approachable for most people

 Note that most of the models are under the research directory.
 These are not always offcially maintained.

+There is a great resource to get started with the included tensflow model here:

+Setup tips Quick summary of setting up:

 TF & Python versions

-There is a great resource to get started with the included tensflow model here:

-Quick summary of setting up:

 More resources included at the end.